Should You Make the Switch to LED Lighting?

 So, one of the major challenges in designing LED fixtures for horticultural applications is developing optimum colour efficiencies or “colour recipes” to deliver PAR photons as efficiently as possible and essentially allow growers to “tune” their lighting to the optimal wavelengths for each stage of growth.

 For example, if a grower wanted to encourage more compact growth, with sturdier leaves, they would use a higher component of blue light.
 Whereas if the intent is to encourage flowering, the grower would use less blue light and more red light.
 Similarly, by using specific wavelengths one can manipulate the pigment of the leaves.

 So, all of this is very exciting, but we cannot dismiss the fact that there are still some obstacles to be overcome before we see large-scale adoption of LED lighting in horticulture.

-Probably the most significant roadblock for widespread adoption of LED lighting, is the high cost of ownership.
+Probably the most significant roadblock to the widespread adoption of LED lighting is the high cost of ownership.

 A good way to get a true comparison between the cost of LED vs. traditional lighting is to look at the cost per µmol delivered, as the outputs from one manufacturer to another can differ.
 Below is an example to demonstrate:

 1000w HPS DE Fixture w/ 2100 µmol output at $550* = $0.26/µmol

 215w LED Top Light w/ 550 µmol output at $420* = $1.31/µmol